i-scarratt/i-scarratt/README.md

 - 👋 Hi, I’m @i-scarratt
-- 👀 I’m interested in Networks, Football and spending time with my wife and daughter.
+- 👀 I’m interested in Networks, Football and spending time with my wife two kids
-- 🌱 I’m currently learning beginner coding and firewalls
+- 🌱 I’m currently learning Terraform coding
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me - via Git